conflictserpent/battlesnake-admin-2018/README.md

-# Battlesnake Admin
+# BattleSnake Admin

 This project is for the admin dashboard of the 2018 [battlesnake.io](https://battlesnake.io) coding event.
-It's gameserver lives at http://github.com/sendwithus/battlesnake-server.
+The actual game server lives at <http://github.com/sendwithus/battlesnake-server>.

 ## Getting Started